sourcegraph/handbook/content/marketing/demand-gen/RebeccaR-readme.md

 ### Thoughts/feelings/preferences when it comes to asking for help

+If I need help, I'll typically try to find the answer myself before reaching out to someone to ask.
 If you need help, just ask!
-I'll do the best I can do to solve the problem, and when I don't know how to fix something, I'll transparently admit it and help you figure out who is best to help!
+I'll do the best I can do to solve the problem and when I don't know the answer, I'll transparently admit it and help you figure out who is best to help!

 ### What I find enjoyable at work